ivan-kud/ml-projects/README.md

-# My educational projects of Data Science
+# My works of Machine Learning

 ## Hierarchical classification
 A lot of new products arrive in the marketplace every day and each of them must be assigned to a specific category in the category tree (there are more than 1000 categories).
 It takes a lot of effort and time, so I want to learn how to predict a category based on short description and parameters of products.